Bungalow64/SlowFox/src/SlowFox.UnitTestMocks.xUnit/README.md

 SlowFox.UnitTestMocks is a generator that creates mock objects (using [Moq](https://www.nuget.org/packages/Moq/)) for the dependencies of a class that is to be tested.

-There are packages that are designed for [xUnit](https://www.nuget.org/packages/SlowFox.UnitTestMocks.xUnit/), [NUnit](https://www.nuget.org/packages/SlowFox.UnitTestMocks.NUnit/) and [MSTest2](https://www.nuget.org/packages/SlowFox.UnitTestMocks.MSTest/).
+There are also packages that are designed for [xUnit](https://www.nuget.org/packages/SlowFox.UnitTestMocks.xUnit/) and [NUnit](https://www.nuget.org/packages/SlowFox.UnitTestMocks.NUnit/) and [MSTest2](https://www.nuget.org/packages/SlowFox.UnitTestMocks.MSTest/).

 ### How do I get it working?